DeFiCh/defichain.com/content/white-paper.en.md

 ### Partnerships

-The DeFi Foundation will be tasked with assessing applications from ecosystem partners and providing foundation grants in the form of DFI tokens to developers and contributors to DeFiChain.
+The DeFi Foundation will be tasked with assessing applications from ecosystem partners and providing foundation grants in the form of $DFI coins to developers and contributors to DeFiChain.
 Many open source projects and blockchain developers today are looking for the right blockchain project in order to develop their DeFi applications, and the prospect of a dedicated DeFiChain, backed by industry leaders is appealing.

 The DeFi Foundation will undertake a variety of efforts to choose the best projects for the expansion of DeFiChain: